The American Scream: Reception

 The American Scream received positive reviews.
-On Rotten Tomatoes, the film has a 100% approval rating, based on nine reviews.
+On Rotten Tomatoes, the film has a 100% approval rating, based on 9 reviews.
 According to Fred Topel of CraveOnline, the film "is really well done and has a lot of heart."

 The film effortlessly toes the line between observational and compassionate, whilst Bobby Tahouri's score is at once jovial and joyously creepy, succeeding in drawing the audience into the foray of Halloween excitement.
 Katie-Jane Hall of Critics Associated said, "The real heart of this feature is the families; they sacrifice and support each other through thick and thin, allowing their lives and their homes to be enveloped by a mass of pumpkins, zombies, skeletons and fake blood all for the joy of others.
 Their passion is contagious and I would be surprised if it does not inspire some more amateur haunters to spring up out of the woodwork."

 Release

-The American Scream premiered on September 23, 2012 at the Fantastic Fest at the Alamo Drafthouse in Austin, Texas.
+The American Scream premiered on September 23, 2012, at the Fantastic Fest at the Alamo Drafthouse in Austin, Texas.
 On October 10, 2012, The American Scream premiered for a limited audience at the Walter Silveira Auditorium in Fairhaven, MA.

 Television

-On October 31, 2012, The American Scream was broadcast nationally on Chiller TV.
+On October 31, 2012, The American Scream was broadcast nationally on Chiller.